aslam-31/web/replit.md

 Changelog:
 - June 23, 2025.
 Initial setup
 - June 23, 2025.
 Enhanced with advanced Three.js animations, parallax effects, and moving vector graphics throughout the page
+- June 23, 2025.
+Updated branding to CLIFTON with new eagle logo and company identity
 ```

 ## User Preferences